pauldatta/build-adk-agent/README.md

 *   It proactively displays the generated meeting notes to the user.
 *   It can display the full transcript upon request.

+## How it Works

+The agent follows a sophisticated, multi-step process to fulfill the user's request:

+1.  **Greet and Prompt:** The agent starts by greeting the user and asking for the path to an audio file.
+2.  **Transcribe:** It uses a `TranscriptionTool` to send the audio file to the Gemini API and get a raw text transcript.
+3.  **Save Transcript:** It uses a `FileWriterTool` to save the raw transcript to `transcript.txt`.
+4.  **Generate Notes:** The agent's LLM brain analyzes the transcript to generate a structured Markdown document with a summary, action items, highlights, and speaker comments.
+5.  **Save Notes:** It uses the `FileWriterTool` again to save the structured notes to `meeting_notes.md`.
+6.  **Display Results:** Finally, it uses a `FileReaderTool` to read the `meeting_notes.md` file and displays the content directly in the chat, offering to show the full transcript as well.

 ## Project Structure

 The project is organized as a standard ADK agent project: